Aroojzahra908/FastApi-generative-AI-Q3/Quarter no 3 _ Backend development/Fast API_ genAi_01/Fast Api documentation Topics/readme.md

 2. pip install fastapi: This installs the FastAPI framework, which is a modern, fast web framework for building APIs with Python.
 3. pip install uvicorn: This installs Uvicorn, which is a lightning-fast ASGI server for running Python web applications.

+### Request body:
+- When you need to send data from a client (let's say, a browser) to your API, you send it as a request body.
+- To declare a request body, you use Pydantic models with all their power and  benefits
+## pip install pydantic